android/ndk-samples/README.md

 - macOS/Linux: `./gradlew build`
 - Windows: `.\gradlew.bat build`

+To build specific module/app you can use a command like: `./gradlew :camera:basic:tasks`

 ## I just want something to copy from as a starting point

 The samples in this repository are generally not a good starting point for a